 What attractions offer FastPass+?

-This list can vary as they are still changing things around.
-Attractions at Epcot and Disney’s Hollywood Studios shown in Bold are top tier attractions and you may only select one of them on a given day as part of your initial three selections.
+This list can vary as things are always changing.
+Attractions at Animal Kingdom, Epcot and Disney’s Hollywood Studios shown in Bold are top tier attractions and you may only select one of them on a given day as part of your initial three selections.
 Not all listed attractions may offer FastPass+ every day, or may not be released until much closer to the date in question.

 - Big Thunder Mountain Railroad